-Description of Data: The college graduates of 2019 show their overwhelming satisfaction at the problem-solving activities conducted at the college.
-Majority of the graduates, i.e.19 marked four stars in this category.
-The second largest number of graduates i.e.10 have shown their satisfaction with three stars and 8 graduates with five stars in each category.
-A small number of graduates probably have shown their dissatisfaction and/or apathy by marking nominally one or two stars or declining any comment at all (see Figure 5).
+Description of Data: The college graduates of 2021 show their overwhelming satisfaction at the problem-solving activities conducted at the college.
+Almost one-third of all graduates, i.e., 22, have marked four stars in this category.
+Similarly, 12 graduates have shown their satisfaction with five stars and 16 graduates with three stars in each category.
+A small number of graduates probably have shown their dissatisfaction and/or apathy by marking nominally one star or declining any comment at all (see Figure 5).